wodxumingxu/ottomator-agents/~sample-python-agent~/README.md

 2. **Configure Environment Variables**

+   > ⚠️ **Important**: For Docker, do not wrap environment variable values in quotes, even if they contain special characters.
+Docker will handle the values correctly without quotes.

    #### Supabase Configuration
    Required environment variables in `.env` file (do not use quotes around values):
    ```plaintext